How to Make Your Boat Go Faster and Improve Team Performance

 There are levels of answers that come out of doing the exercise:-

-• Level 1: They talk about systems and processes, ie not having enough manpower, poor communication with leadership, poor data etc.
+• Level 1: Systems and Processes.
+The team talk about systems and processes, ie not having enough manpower, poor communication with leadership, poor data etc.

-• Level 2: About our own dynamic, how we function as a team.
+• Level 2: Internal Team Dynamics.
+Your team talks about your own dynamic, how you function as a team.

-• Level 3: How we experience each other emotionally, and how connected we are to each other.
+• Level 3: Emotional Connection.
+How you experience each other emotionally, and how connected you are to each other.

 It’s worth taking everyone towards some of those taboo conversations about the way you work together, the conversations you never have as a group, because whilst all focus is on work, and not on individuals, it’s hard for them to be engaged.